Scientific: Melampodium leucanthum

 USDA 4-11

-Landscape Use: Excellent accent border plant for dry landscape plantings and rock gardens; best planted in mass to form a dense carpet.
+Landscape Use: Excellent accent border or edging plant for dry landscape plantings and rock gardens; best planted in mass to form a dense carpet.

-Form & Character: Unbridled, free flowering, low and submissive.
+Form & Character: Unbridled, free flowering, delicate, wirey, low and submissive.

-Growth Habit: Short lived herbaceous perennial, slowly forms a mound 1.5' tall by 2' wide
+Growth Habit: Short-lived herbaceous perennial, slowly forms a mound 1.5-feet tall by 2-feet wide.

-Light: Full sun with some protection from searing western summer sun
+Light: Full sun with some protection from the searing Phoenix western summer sun.

-Watering: Infrequently irrigate and give no water during winter, regular and frequent irrigations make this plant unattractive.
+Watering: Infrequently irrigate and give no water during winter, regular and frequent irrigations make this plant unattractively vegetative and rangy (flowering effect is diminished).

-Pruning: Little to none required, except to head back if plants become rangy
+Pruning: Little to none required, except to head back to rejuvenate if plants become a little rangy or wirey.

 Propagation: Seed

-Additional comments: This is a fine small and prostrate perennial accent plant for desert gardens that is best used in mass placed 18" to 30" on center.
-Melampodium paludosum (bush zinnia) is very popular in the eastern US as a landscape flowering perennial for garden borders.
+Additional comments: This is a fine-textured, small and prostrate accent plant for desert gardens that is best used in mass placed 18 inches to to 30 inches on center.
+Does not tolerate foot traffic.
+Its popularity, presence/absence in Phoenix landscapes seems to have ebbed and flowed back and forth over the years.
+Melampodium paludosum (bush zinnia) is very popular in the eastern United State as a landscape yellow flowering diminuative perennial for garden borders.